greyshore/greyshore-website/src/sections/edde.md

 ---
-subtitle: Introducing
+subtitle: Introducing Studios and Masterclasses
-title: OUR PRODUCT
+title: STUDIOS AND MASTERCLASSES
-afterTitle:
+afterTitle: Studios and masterclasses
 type: edde
-permalink: Permalink for Our Product
+permalink: Permalink for Studios and Masterclasses
-subheader: Introducing our first mate EDDE (ee-dee) -- an infrastructure scaffolding service that helps your team focus on creating and testing your product ideas, rather then structure to support them.
-EDDE saves your team time and aggravation by providing the tooling to quickly create a public cloud infrastructure and SaaS deployment platform tailored specifically to your products architecture profiles.
-EDDE is for...
+subheader: If you study musical performance you may have participated in studios and masterclasses.
+When you or your team needs to elevate performance, or just 'tune up' some basic skills or strategies for delivering value from technology, join a curated studio or masterclass to tackle your trickiest passages.
 ---